liwuqiong/liwuqiong.github.io/_posts/2024-03/2024-03-29-Confrontation.md

 It's an renewal attitude: there should be no one order anything like a boss to me.

-I am my own boss.
+I am my own boss... and God.